FAQs

 Do you offer online therapy?

-Yes, we offer both in-person and online sessions via a secure platform, so you can access support in a way that works best for you.
+Therapists working with Collywobbles offer both in-person and online sessions via secure platforms, so you can access support in a way that works best for you.

 How do I know if therapy is working?

-Therapy isn't always a straight path—it can take time, and progress may not always be immediately obvious.
-However, over time, you may notice positive changes in your child’s emotions, behaviours, and coping skills.
-Regular feedback and open communication ensure we stay on the right track together.
+Therapy isn’t always a straight path — it can take time, and progress may not always be immediately obvious.
+Over time, you may begin to notice positive changes in your child’s emotions, behaviours, and coping skills.

 Do I need a referral from a doctor?